 I am an Associate Professor of French at Emory University and a faculty affiliate in the Center for the Study of Human Health.
 Before joining Emory in 2013, I held assistant professorships at Penn State University and Algoma University (Canada).
 In 2012, I was a Humanities Research Centre visiting fellow at the Australian National University.

-My research draws on literary theory, visual culture, the history of the body, and most recently, environmental ethics, public health, and disability studies, in an effort to rethink contemporary politics of life, health, and sustainability in a historicized perspective.
+My research draws on literary theory, visual culture, and the history of the body in an effort to rethink contemporary politics of life, health, and sustainability in a historicized perspective.

 In my new book, Perishability Fatigue: Forays in Environmental Loss and Decay (Columbia University Press, 2018), I ask, what is it like to have one’s present engendered by survivalist scenarios?
 What does it mean to be mortal or exhausted in the age of sustainability?
 The objective is to draw attention to the scripts and scenarios that mediate our relations to loss and decay, but also to emphasize the inequalities implicit in technologies of storage and burial, which promise continuity in the future to some while refusing it to others.

 My works in progress include articles on Down Syndrome activism, Chicago-based artist Riva Lehrer, the history of rehabilitation medicine, and Lascaux IV.